Growing String Method (GSM)

 The Growing String Method (GSM) is an adaptive path-based algorithm for finding minimum energy paths and transition states between a given reactant and product.
 Unlike NEB, which creates all images at once, GSM grows the path incrementally from both endpoints, adding new nodes only where needed.
 This adaptive growth strategy can be significantly more efficient than NEB for large molecular systems.

-MAPLE's GSM implementation features Kabsch alignment of endpoints, two-ended adaptive growth with constrained mini-relaxation in the hyperplane orthogonal to the local path direction, energy-weighted tangents, a dynamic growth policy (including side pausing and forced connector pulls), and CI-STRING refinement followed by P-RFO TS optimization from the highest-energy image.
+MAPLE's GSM implementation features Kabsch alignment of endpoints, two-ended adaptive growth with constrained mini-relaxation in the hyperplane orthogonal to the local path direction, energy-weighted tangents, and a dynamic growth policy including side pausing and forced connector pulls.
+In the current runtime, the equal-arc GSM path is finalized by taking the highest-energy image into the String-TS/P-RFO output path.

 Parameters